skoolkid/skoolkit/sphinx/source/components.rst

 * 'n' - default base

-If *sublengths* contains a single element whose ``size`` value is `None`, then the method should produce a list of instructions with default sizes (as determined by `defb_size`, `defb_mod` and `defm_size`), using the default number base.
+If *sublengths* contains a single element whose ``size`` value is `None`, then the method should produce a list of statements with default sizes (as determined by `defb_size`, `defb_mod` and `defm_size`), using the default number base.